alanackart/alanackart.github.io/_posts/2021-10-30-flink note.md

 # 术语解释

- JobMaster implementation.
+##  JobMaster implementation

 The job master is responsible for the execution of a single [`JobGraph`](https://ci.apache.org/projects/flink/flink-docs-release-1.7/api/java/org/apache/flink/runtime/jobgraph/JobGraph.html).

 It offers the following methods as part of its rpc interface to interact with the JobMaster remotely: